CCoakley6/CSPB3308Group5/SQL_MD.md

 **Test Steps:**
 1. User loads the session page, which presents an active game.
-2. The RoomID and a player name are entered the required textbox of the 'join a game' box.
+2. The RoomID and a player name are entered in the required textbox of the 'join a game' box.
 3. The button to join game is selected.

 **Expected Result:** The user will be a player in the same game as the host.